How ready the cryptocurrency markets are for institutional investors is a popular question.

 Some would argue that institutions have already arrived while others believe the market will never be entirely suitable for the balance sheets of institutions.

-Four panelists who deal with institutional clients every day joined Mark Dudas, CEO and co-founder of The Block, for a discussion on institutional investment in crypto.
+Four panelists who deal with institutional clients every day joined Mike Dudas, CEO and co-founder of The Block, for a discussion on institutional investment in crypto.
 This panel explored the outlook institutions have regarding the cryptocurrency market but also examined the infrastructure which is being built to change that outlook.

 David Fauchier shares a story of how the word blockchain resulted in a mass exit from a private equity and venture conference.
 The remaining attendees were either sleeping or on their smartphones.
 Is there a lack of serious conversation regarding how suitable blockchain projects are for institutional investment?